 Value chain management is also concerned with the flow of goods to consumers but takes a different approach.
 You might say it’s the complementary view of the process.
 The difference between the two is that in supply chain management, the flow is down – from the source to the consumer.
 In value chain management, the flow is up – from the consumer to the source.

 In value chain management, the consumer is seen as the source of value.
 Consumers create value for manufacturers when they demand products.
 The focus is not on the cost of goods, as in supply chain management, but in creating value in the consumer’s eyes.

 To properly manage the value chain, companies often split operations into primary activities, such as logistics and production, and support activities, such as human resources, marketing and information technology.
 Creating a profitable value chain requires a connection between what customers value, or want, and what the company produces.

 Value chains are strategic, placing heavy focus on:

 - Social Trend Analysis

 - Economic Conditions

-Value chain managers are typically responsible for analyzing issues and opportunities, and providing insight in order to maximize value created for a business.
+Value chain managers are typically responsible for analyzing issues and opportunities, and providing insight to maximize value created for a business.
 They may use supply modeling to explore options and mitigate shortages.
 Other duties might include preparing product plans, or collaborating with customer service and marketing departments on activities that add value to the consumer.

-Careers in supply chain management and value chain management are diverse, and can be truly rewarding and exciting.
+Careers in supply chain management and value chain management are diverse, and can be rewarding and exciting.
 Competing for positions in these related, yet distinctive fields requires a top-notch education, such as that provided by a graduate program in supply chain management.

 Now that you know more about differences and similarities between supply chain and value chain management, you’ll be better prepared to choose the career that fits your abilities, interests, and career goals, and plan your educational path accordingly.